bbauska/Coursera-React/README.md

 ## Project Implementation: Objectives and Outcomes

-This is the final stretch before you complete your project.
-By this time you should already have a good scaffolding for your website.
+<p>This is the final stretch before you complete your project.
+By this time
+you should already have a good scaffolding for your website.
 As you flesh out your project and race towards completion, it is time to pause and take stock of the current situation.
 Perhaps a critical look back at